 Nevertheless, and even though the applicable law is now unified, each canton has still its own judicial and debt enforcement authorities.
-Also, each canton remains competent over its own judicial organisation.
+As a consequence, although the rules are the same, their application can deviate from one canton to another.
+This is typically the case in respect of the recognition of foreign interim measures that can be granted more or less easily depending on the canton where such requests are filed.
 Finally, one needs to keep in mind that proceedings in Switzerland might be in French, German or Italian, depending on the canton in which they are conducted.